knope-dev/knope/docs/src/config/step/step.md

 # Step

-A step is the atomic unit of work that Dobby operates on.
+A step is the atomic unit of work that knope operates on.
 In a [workflow], steps will be executed sequentially until one fails or all steps are completed.

 In it's simplest form, a step is declared in a [workflow] like this: